 Robyn synthesises the results of environmental flow trials to better engage a range of perspectives among stakeholders.
 Her research has evolved from primarily working with ecologists, hydrologists and geomorphologists, to a transdisciplinary approach involving the community and social scientists.
 For example, the research team interviews landholders and managers about their perceptions of environmental flows.

 Robyn also says she has been struck by the role female scientists have played in increasing the participation of different stakeholders.
-These groups include Indigenous, irrigator and recreational angler groups.
+These groups include First Nations, irrigator and recreational angler groups.

 “Quite a few of the scientists involved in engagement are women.
 They are actually leading this work using a participatory approach.
 Working with people from different parts of the community, they show that it’s possible to make changes beneficial for the environment and the community.
 It’s about looking for win-win opportunities and being there for the long haul – which is something that Robyn is set up for because she is passionate about her field.

 “I love working in STEM.
 Through good science we can improve knowledge.
 And through engagement with managers and the community, we can use the science to improve decision-making.
 And that helps create healthy river ecosystems.”